On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Heat flux motifs

-The evolution of the snapshot-motif distribution, or motif prevalence, is represented in Figure~\ref{fig:pdtt} for $Ra=10^7$.
-We can see that the behavior of the motif prevalence depends on the sign of the global momentum represented in Figure~\ref{fig:Lxy}.
-When a moving average of $T_m=150$ time units, corresponding to 3 recirculation times, was applied, two quasi-stationary states could be identified in each plane (and are materialized by the dashed horizontal black lines indicated in Figure~\ref{fig:pdtt}).
-The two states appear to correspond to the two possible directions of the angular momentum component.
-Streamlines of the flow conditionally averaged on the higher prevalence value of $b_1$ are represented in figure ~\ref{fig:schemacube} left).
-They indicate that for the higher characteristic value of the prevalence, which we will denote $b_+$, the motif is associated with the large-scale circulation while it is associated with the corner vortex on the opposite side for the lower prevalence value, denoted as $b_-$, as summarized in figure ~\ref{fig:schemacube} right).
+The evolution of the snapshot-motif distribution, or motif weight, is represented in Figure~\ref{fig:pdtt} for $Ra=10^7$.
+We can see that the behavior of the motif weight depends on the sign of the global momentum represented in Figure~\ref{fig:Lxy}.
+When a moving average of $T_f=200$ time units, corresponding to 4 recirculation times $T_c$, was applied, two quasi-stationary states $b_+$ and $b_-$ could be identified in each plane - they are materialized by the dashed horizontal black lines indicated in Figure~\ref{fig:pdtt}.
+The two states appear to correspond to the sign of the angular momentum component i.e. the orientation of the large-scale circulation $I$.
+Streamlines of the flow conditionally averaged on the higher weight value of $b_1$ are represented in figure ~\ref{fig:schemacube} left).
+They indicate that for the higher characteristic value of the weight, $b_+$, the motif is associated with the large-scale circulation while it is associated with the corner vortex on the opposite side for the lower weight value, $b_-$, as summarized in figure ~\ref{fig:schemacube} right).

 This indicates that information about the large-scale reorientation can be extracted from local measurements.
-Two states, $I_+$ and $I_-$, respectively corresponding to the large-scale circulation and corner vortex can be defined from the prevalence of the dominant motif $b_1$ using
+Two states, $I_+$ and $I_-$, respectively corresponding to the large-scale circulation and corner vortex can be defined from the weight of the dominant motif $b_1$ using